Introduction to Cloud Computing

 Service Models

-After learning about the Introduction to Cloud Computing, Now we are studying about the Service models which are classified in terms of abstraction provided to the end user.
+Service models are classified in terms of abstraction provided to the end-user.

-In the SaaS-based model all the compute and storage needs are met by the cloud service provider, the user only needs to upload and download data.
-Maintenance, downtime, upgradation, security are all taken care of by the service provider.
+In the SaaS-based model, the cloud service provider, the user, only needs to upload and download data.
+The service provider handles maintenance, downtime, upgradation, and security.

-In PaaS user manages applications along with data.
-Lot of times the user wants to launch and maintain their own applications over the cloud which is where PaaS comes into the picture.
-All the Hardware, Networking, O/S needs are met by the service provider.
+In PaaS, the user manages applications along with data.
+The users often want to launch and maintain their applications over the cloud, where PaaS comes into the picture.
+The service provider meets all the Hardware, Networking, and O/S needs.
 The user can use any programming language of choice.
 PaaS services are cheaper compared to SaaS.

-In IaaS based service hardware, Virtualization and networking services are provided by the vendor while the user takes care of OS, applications, and data.
+In IaaS-based service hardware, the vendor provides virtualization and networking services while the user takes care of OS, applications, and data.

-To give a brief analogy between different service models, we can take the example of Pizza ordering.
-SaaS is similar to ordering Pizza at home, in PaaS you visit the restaurant and eat there while in IaaS you make Pizza yourself using bread and sauces.
+To give a brief analogy between different service models, we can take the example of a Pizza order.
+SaaS is similar to ordering Pizza at home; in PaaS, you visit the restaurant and eat there, while in IaaS, you make Pizza yourself using bread and sauces.

 1. Public Cloud

-- Service Provider makes resources such as Compute, storage, and applications available to the general public over the internet.
+- Service Provider makes resources such as computing, storage, and applications available to the general public over the Internet.

 - Any user can log in and use these services.